TEL:+44 (0)20 7071 4176

 Building 5, Level 4, Dubai International Financial Centre, P.O.
 Box 506654, Dubai, United Arab Emirates

 Ryan Whelan is an associate in the London and Dubai offices of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Litigation and International Arbitration groups.
-Ryan has been recognised in the Financial Times Innovative Lawyers list (2019, Europe) and as The Time’s Lawyer of the Week (2018) and the Law Society Gazette’s Lawyer in the News (2019).
+Ryan was voted LexisNexis Legal Personality of the Year (2020) and is the AllBright ChangeMaker Man (2020).
+He has also been recognised in the Financial Times Innovative Lawyers list (2019, Europe) and as the Law Society Gazette’s Lawyer in the News (2019) and The Time’s Lawyer of the Week (2018).